telerik/blazor-docs/deployment/overview.md

 >important The build machine must be able to [restore the Telerik NuGet packages from a remote or local NuGet feed]({%slug getting-started/what-you-need%}#getting-the-telerik-nuget-packages).
 See the [CI, CD, Build Server]({%slug deployment-ci-cd-build-pc%}) article for more details on setting automation up.

+## Testing and Building Licenses

+The licensing model of Telerik UI for Blazor is based on developer seats.
+We do not provide separate licenses for test and build environments.
+For details and next steps, refer to the **Testing and Building License** section in the [Telerik UI for Blazor license agreement](https://www.telerik.com/purchase/license-agreement/blazor-ui).

 ## Next Steps and Troubleshooting